ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R10.7** RPP SHALL have mechanisms to assure conflict avoidance when extending the protocol, including but not limited to data model, representations, operations, parameters, error codes and signalling.
 There MUST be a mechanism of conflict-free, non-coordinated extending in private/vendor discretion as well as a coordinated process for core, generic or shared elements.
 <!-- A> //SEE: [Issue #10](https://github.com/ietf-wg-rpp/rpp-requirements/issues/10) -->

-**R10.8** When a public registry for RPP extensions is required, then IANA MUST be used for this function.
+**R10.8** When a public Registry for RPP extensions is required, then IANA MUST be used for this function.

 **R10.9** RPP extensions MUST include support for versioning, the version of the extension supported by the server MUST be included in the discovery document.
 <!-- A> //SEE: [Issue #11](https://github.com/ietf-wg-rpp/rpp-requirements/issues/11) -->